Guidance for UK businesses on rules for selling services to France.

 If you need to take action to secure the recognition of your professional qualification in France, these sources can help you:

-- French NARIC, the information centre for the academic and professional recognition of qualifications
+- French NARIC, the information centre for the recognition of professional qualifications

 - the French single point of contact for service providers